Jit-Codehub/server/celery/django_theory.md

 - `args`: Positional arguments
 - `kwargs`: Keyword arguments
-- `countdown`: Delay in seconds
+- `countdown`: Number of seconds to delay the task execution from the current time
-- `expires`: Expiry time in seconds
+- `expires`: The maximum time in (seconds) until the task is considered expired and will not be executed if it hasn't started yet.

 ---